philsturgeon/phil.tech/_posts/2014-11-30-state-of-markdown.markdown

 [Markdown] has been around for a long time, since John Gruber released it in 2004.

-Since then everyone and their dog has come up with extensions, some of which are build as implementations then referenced almost like standards by other implementations.
+Since then everyone and their dog has come up with extensions, some of which are built as implementations then referenced almost like standards by other implementations.

 * [PHP Markdown Extra] - "Markdown Extra is an extension to PHP Markdown implementing some features currently not available with the plain Markdown syntax."